Trade Forex Trading

 Producer Price Index (PPI)

-Producer Price Index (PPI) - PPI is a measure of the average price level for a fixed basket of capital and consumer goods paid by producers.
+Producer Price Index (PPI) - PPI is a measure of the average price level for a fixed basket of capital & consumer goods paid by producers.

-The PPI measures price changes in the manufacturing sector.
-It measures average changes in selling prices received by domestic producers in the manufacturing, mining, agriculture, and electric utility industries for their output.
+PPI gauges price changes in the manufacturing sector.
+It gauges average changes in selling prices received by the domestic producers in manufacturing, mining, agriculture, and electric utility industries for their output.

-The relationship between inflation and interest rates is the key to understanding how data like the PPI influence the markets and your investments.
+The relationship between inflation & interest rates is the key to understanding how data like the PPI influence the markets and your investments.

 Philadelphia Fed Survey

-Philadelphia Fed Survey - A composite diffusion index of manufacturing conditions within the Philadelphia Federal Reserve district.
+Philadelphia Fed Survey - A composite diffusion index of manufacturing factors and conditions within the Philadelphia Federal Reserve district.

-This survey is widely followed as an indicator of manufacturing sector trends since it is correlated with the ISM survey and the index of industrial production.
+This survey is widely followed as an indicator of manufacturing sector trends since it is correlated with the ISM survey & the index of industrial production.

-The Philly Fed survey gives a detailed look at the manufacturing sector, how busy it is and where things are headed.
-Since manufacturing is a major sector of the economy, this report has a big influence on currency prices behavior.
+The Philly Fed survey gives and generates a thorough look at the manufacturing sector, how busy it is and where things are headed.
+Because manufacturing is one of the major sector of the economy, this report has a big influence on the currency prices moves & behavior.

 Some of the Philly Fed sub-indexes also provide insight on commodity prices and other clues on inflation.